phibal12/QusoleCodes/README.md

 Legal: [![CC BY 4.0][cc-by-shield]][cc-by]
 <hr/>

-This repository contains the code for the QFLCS (Quantum Field Lens Coding Simulator) as part of its algorithm, QFLCA (Quantum Field Lens Coding Algorithm) project.
+This repository contains the code for the Quansole (Quantum Socialdl Lensing) as an addition (add-on) to the ongoing project of the Quantum Field Lens Coding algorithm, QFLCA (Quantum Field Lens Coding Algorithm).
-The project repositories are available at https://data.mendeley.com/datasets/gf2s8jkdjf/3 and https://doi.org/10.24433/CO.9905505.v2, which include the code, project website documentation, and demo video files.
+The QFLCA project repositories are available at https://data.mendeley.com/datasets/gf2s8jkdjf/3 and https://doi.org/10.24433/CO.9905505.v2, which include the code, project website documentation, and demo video files.
+The status of the current Qaunsole project is: "In Progress"

 <kbd> ![1D QDF circuit](1D-qdf-circuit.gif) </kbd>